Shop online safely

 When shopping outside the EU

 - Remember that customs and VAT fees are added to all purchases.
 This can often mean an additional hundred kronor in administrative fees to cover import duties.
 However, customs duties and VAT both vary depending on the product.
-For example, the duty rate for clothing is 12 percent, but it’s 14 percent for TV sets and 4 percent for jewelry.
+For example, the duty rate for clothing is 12 percent, but it’s 14 percent for TV sets and 4 percent for jewellery.
 VAT is generally 24 percent, but it’s 14 percent for foods and 10 percent for books.
 For more examples, see Finnish Customs web page.

 - Check the return policy thoroughly.
 In the EU, you always have the right to a 14-day open purchase, but the policy may be completely different in non-EU countries.
 Returns are also usually significantly more complicated and take longer outside the EU.